ANUSA Legal Service Charter

 • Freedom of information and privacy

-• Responding to legal threats
+• Responding to legal threats.

 How we can help

-Our lawyers may reach agreement with you to provide additional services, such as:
+Our lawyers may reach agreement with you to provide additional services such as:

 • Case work services (e.g. writing a letter on your behalf or negotiating with another party to assist you in resolving a legal dispute)

-Due to resource constraints we are not always in a position to provide such services.
-Where additional services are agreed this will be stated during your legal appointment.
+Due to resource constraints, we are often not in a position to provide such services.

 Areas We Can’t Help With